 In the User Specific field, in any 20 MHz band, the bits corresponding to two STAs (i.e. two User fields) are

 encoded together.
 Specifically, the STAs scheduled in the HE-MU-PPDU are split into groups of two.
 Each group of two User fields shall have CRC and tail bits added and then BCC encoded at rate R = ½ using the encoder described in 18.3.5.6.
-If the number of users is even, padding bits are added to round up the number of symbols to the nearest integer.
-If the number of users is odd, the User Block field corresponding to the last user, who is not grouped, is encoded after adding tail and CRC bits and only then are any padding bits added.
-The padding bits added ensure that both content channels have the same number of symbols.
+If the number of users in a content channel is odd, the User Block field corresponding to the last user, who is not grouped, is encoded after adding tail and CRC bits.
+After encoding, padding bits are added to each content channel to round up the number of symbols the content channel occupies to the nearest integer value.
+Further padding is added to each content channel until the number of OFDM symbols in the content channel equals the Number of HE-SIG-B symbols signalled by a 4 bit field in HE-SIG-A for an HE MU PPDU.
+Thus, padding ensures that the content channels in different 20MHz bands end at the same OFDM symbol. (#306).
 The specific method of generating padding bits is TBD.
 When the code rate is not equal to ½, the convolutional encoder output bits for each field (including padding bits) are concatenated, then the concatenated bit streams are punctured continuously as described in 18.3.5.6 (Convolutional encoder).

 CID 2024, 2544, 2545, 2130, 2023, 1692